 Fluctuations in fuel prices can affect our profitability by affecting our ability to retain or recruit owner-operators.
 Our owner-operators bear the costs of operating their tractors, including the cost of fuel.
 The tractors operated by our owner-operators consume large amounts of diesel fuel.
 Diesel fuel prices fluctuate greatly due to economic, political and other factors beyond our control.
 To address fluctuations in fuel prices, we seek to impose fuel surcharges on our customers and pass these surcharges on to our owner-operators.
 Historically, these arrangements have not fully protected our owner-operators from fuel price increases.
-If costs for fuel escalate significantly it could make it more difficult to attract additional qualified owner-operators, it could have a materially adverse effect on our financial condition, results of operations and cash flows.
+If costs for fuel escalate significantly it could make it more difficult to attract additional qualified owner-operators and retain our current owner-operators.
+If we lose the services of a significant number of owner-operators or are unable to attract additional owner-operators, it could have a materially adverse effect on our financial condition, results of operations and cash flows.